Architecture

 Section titled “Why WebSocket (not polling / not gRPC / not message queue)”- Agent-initiated outbound only - no inbound firewall holes.
 This is a security win.

 - Bidirectional with low overhead - one socket carries events and commands.
-HTTP long-poll was the fallback path, not the primary.
+An HTTP longpoll fallback (

 grpcio) to every agent.
 WebSocket is in stdlib-adjacent space viawebsockets. - Message queue - adding Redis/RabbitMQ as a dependency for the control plane (when the thing we’re observing often is those brokers) creates a circular operational dep.